sinarueeger/teaching/missing_data/README.md

 ## Topics
 - Show different reason for the existence of missing data
 - Explain, why missing data can be a problem for analysis of data
-- Solution to tackle missing data
+- Solutions to tackle missing data

 ## Material